-6.7 Generator
+6.9 Generator

-The generator is activated by the House battery bank and is located in the engine compartment.
+The generator is supplied 12 volt power for the ignition and starter motor by the House battery bank and is located in the mechanical systems compartment.
 The generator oil and coolant should be checked whenever you check the oil in the main engines.

-A switch in the cabin generator control panel controls the starting, running and stopping of the optional generator.
-Lights in the panel monitor engine temperature, exhaust temperature and oil pressure.
+A switch in the cabin generator control panel controls the starting, running and stopping of the generator.
+Lights or an LED screen in the panel monitor engine temperature, exhaust temperature and oil pressure.

-Another switch in the cabin AC panel activates the 12 volt DC blower that provides ventilation and cooling for the systems compartment when the generator is operating.
+Another switch below the control panel activates the 12 volt DC blower that provides ventilation and cooling for the mechanical systems compartment when the generator is operating.
 Always make sure the blower is activated at least four minutes before starting the generator.